How to Choose the Best Milk Alternative for You

 Practicality/Culinary Use

-Lastly, an often forgotten question to consider when choosing a beverage alternative is, “how exactly will you be using it?”
+Lastly, an often forgotten question to consider when choosing a milk alternative is, “how exactly will you be using it?”
 Often times different choices are useful for different culinary applications.
 Here are two specific considerations:

 Summary

-In summary, there are many factors to consider when choosing the right beverage alternative for your lifestyle.
+In summary, there are many factors to consider when choosing the right milk alternative for your lifestyle.
 Fortunately Manitoba Milling Co.
 Flax Milk scores well across the board with great taste, nutrition, and practicality.
 Find it in 35 stores across Canada now (use our Find Us page to locate it in a store near you!).